edgexfoundry/developer-scripts/compose-builder/README.md

 - **add-mqtt-broker.yml**
     MQTT Broker **extending** compose file.
 Adds the Eclipse Mosquitto MQTT Broker.
 - **add-mqtt-messagebus.yml**
     MQTT MesssageBus **extending** compose file.
-Adds additional configuration of services so that the `MQTT` implementation of the Edgex Message Bus is used.
-Must be use in conjunction with **add-mqtt-broker.yml**
+Adds additional configuration of services so that the `MQTT` implementation of the Edgex Message Bus is used. **Must be used in conjunction with add-mqtt-broker.yml**
 - **add-taf-app-services.yml**
     TAF App Services **extending** compose file.
 Adds additional App Service for the TAF testing compose files.
 - **add-taf-device-services-mods.yml**
     TAF Device Services **extending** compose file.
-Modifies setting of Device Virtual and Device Modbus for the TAF testing compose files.
-Must be used in conjunction with **add-device-modbus.yml** and **add-device-virtual.yml**
+Modifies setting of Device Virtual and Device Modbus for the TAF testing compose files. **Must be used in conjunction with add-device-modbus.yml and add-device-virtual.yml**
 - **docker-compose-ui.yml**
     Stand-alone compose file for running the optional EdgeX UI.
 Runs in `host` network mode and only supports connecting to local Edgex services via 127.0.0.1 IP address.